 When rising energy costs and a greater emphasis on energy efficiency, all types of facilities are looking to better understand their consumption and what is driving increased electrical bills.
-Submetering gives the user the ability to monitor individual equipment, so that energy costs can be allocated to different departments and processes.
-By using this data, energy costs can be allocated to each department or process, giving management a better understanding of the who is using the most energy and where it's being used so corrective actions may take place.
+Submetering gives the user the ability to monitor individual pieces of equipment so that energy costs can be allocated to different departments and processes.
+By using this data, building managers has a better understanding of the who is using the most energy and where it's being used so corrective actions may take place.

 Interested in submetering your building or facility?
-CLICK HERE to learn more about Setra's line of Power Monitoring products.
+CLICK HERE to learn more about Setra's line of networked power meters.